Confusions: West End Reviews

 Note: This review infamously suggests ending the play with Gosforth's Fête rather than A Talk In The Park, effectively missing the point of how Confusions concludes.

+"The special delight of these anecdotes is the ease with which we can recognise the characters in them….
 Confusions for most of the time is a joyous experience and Alan Strachan's direction neatly integrates the five different pieces.
 He ought, though, to switch the order of the final two plays and send the audience rollicking with laughter into Shaftesbury Avenue."

 Financial Times (B.A.
 Young)